aws-samples/eks-workshop-v2/website/docs/security/guardduty/findings/unsafe-kube-system.md

 ---
-title: "Unsafe execution in kube-system namespace"
+title: "Unsafe execution in `kube-system` Namespace"
-sidebar_position: 124
+sidebar_position: 131
 ---

 This finding indicates that a command was executed inside a pod in kube-system namespace on EKS Cluster.